jzskca/elasticsearchunit/README.md

 ## Elasticsearch Version Support

-This branch/version is compatible with ElasticSearch 5+.
-If you are using older versions of ElasticSearch, please check the v1.x from this library.
+This branch/version is compatible with ElasticSearch 6+.